 See Course Related Information and Resources for more details.

-Faculty must demonstrate research productivity.
+Tenure-track faculty must demonstrate research productivity.
 The research should have publication as its ultimate objective, but the expectation here is that progress toward that end be demonstrated annually.
 Thus, an as-yet unpublished manuscript could be an example of demonstrated progress, but credit in the annual review process (see below) for the unpublished manuscript is given only when it has been published.
 Other examples in this research category are proposals to obtain funding for research and papers presented at professional conferences.

-At a minimum in the service area, full-time faculty members are expected to attend program and department meetings, Lynch School faculty meetings, commencement, and convocations as well as serve on program, School/Department, and University committees if appointed or elected.
+At a minimum in the service area, all faculty members are expected to attend program and department meetings, Lynch School faculty meetings, commencement, and convocations as well as serve on program, School/Department, and University committees if appointed or elected.

-In addition, faculty are expected to serve on Doctoral Dissertation Committees.
+In addition, tenure-track faculty are expected to serve on Doctoral Dissertation Committees.
 This is a responsibility of faculty members that should be shared equitably.
 To this end, the Associate Dean of Graduate Student Services consults with the relevant Department Chair on the establishment of doctoral committees and ensures that no one faculty member has an excessive amount of committee responsibilities.

-In the interest of providing students with optimal mentoring, new faculty members should refrain from chairing committees for at least one semester.
+In the interest of providing students with optimal mentoring, new tenure-track faculty members should refrain from chairing committees for at least one semester.
 Only in extenuating circumstances may untenured faculty members chair a committee before their second year of service.

 Details on the dissertation process, time lines, and expected outcomes specific to the Lynch School can be found on the Lynch School’s Doctoral Policies and Procedures webpage.

-Finally, faculty members are encouraged to participate in the following activities from September to the end of May:
+Finally, all faculty members are encouraged to participate in the following activities from September to the end of May: